 The medical evidence for the purposes of an application for a licence, or a renewal application, by an individual is a report —

-(a) that is made by a medical practitioner registered under the Medical Practitioners Act 2008 2, or under a law of another State or a Territory that substantially corresponds to that Act, who examined the applicant within 6 months before the day the application is made; and
+(a) that is made by a medical practitioner who examined the applicant within 6 months before the day the application is made; and

 (b) that is about the applicant’s physical and mental fitness to engage safely in the activities that would be authorised by the licence; and

-(c) that certifies that the medical practitioner examined and passed the applicant in accordance with the publication Assessing Fitness to Drive for Commercial and Private Vehicle Drivers, Medical Standards for Licensing and Clinical Management Guidelines, published by Austroads Incorporated (ISBN 0 85588 507 6).
+(c) that certifies that the medical practitioner examined and passed the applicant in accordance with the set of medical standards described as the commercial standards in Assessing Fitness to Drive for commercial and private vehicle drivers, Fourth Edition 2012, published by Austroads Ltd (ISBN 978-1-921991-01-1).

 [Regulation 158 amended in Gazette 24 Nov 2009 p.
-4739.]
+4739; 2 Dec 2013 p.
+5605.]

 159. Competency evidence